kivy/kivy/doc/sources/installation/installation-devel.rst

 in Kivy, perhaps a test will show this.
 (If not, it might be a good time to write one.)

-Kivy tests are based on nosetest, which you can install from your package manager or using pip::
+Kivy tests are based on pytest, which you can install from your package manager or using pip::

-  $ pip install nose
+  $ pip install pytest

 To run the test suite, do::